jayhawk24/E-store/README.md

 -   Create an account, login or logout
 -   Browse available products added by the admin
--   Add reviews to products
+-   Add Star reviews to products
 -   Check other users review on every product.
 -   Add products to the shopping cart
 -   Delete products from the shopping cart